ibm-cloud-docs/appid/cd-messages.md

    | `%{linkExpiration.minutes}` | Displays the number of minutes that the link is valid. |
    | `%{resetPassword.code}` | Displays a one-time passcode as part of the URL.
 This means that each person would have a different code.
 Example: `https://us-south.appid.cloud.ibm.com/wfm/verify/6574839563478` |
    | `%{resetPassword.link}` | Displays the link that a user clicks to reset their password. |
-   {: caption="Table 3.
-Parameters that you can use in messages that are related to forgotten passwords" caption-side="top"}
+   {: caption="Parameters that you can use in messages that are related to forgotten passwords" caption-side="top"}

    You can also use the message parameters that are listed in the [Welcome message](/docs/appid?topic=appid-cd-types#cd-messages-welcome) section.
    {: tip}